Tame ramification and group cohomology

 Our purpose here is to give a more intrinsic parametrisation of this set, and to bring to the fore the role played by group cohomology, a theory which had not yet been fully formalised at the time of Hasse and Albert, although only the first few cohomology groups (which were known under different names) are needed.

 We are able to recover properties of $L\in{\cal T}_{e,f}(K)$ directly from its parameter.
 These properties include those of being galoisian, or abelian, or cyclic over $K$.
-For $L$ which are not galoisian over $K$, the parameter determines the galoisian closure $\tilde L$ of $L$ over $K$.
+For every $L$, the parameter determines the galoisian closure $\tilde L$ of $L$ over $K$.
 When $L|K$ is galoisian, the parameter of $L|K$ determines the cohomology class of the extension of groups